khachapuris/clic/README.md

 ### View

 You can experiment with `view` entries to find what fits you best.
-In short, they will hide certain parts of the prompt to make the experience more compact.
+In short, they will hide certain parts of the prompt to make the experience more compact;
+be careful though, as some of them do not work together and may break the view.

 ## Writing extensions